- The stop code 0x00000004 is a blue screen error that might appear due to incorrectly configured system settings.

-If you have clean installed Windows OS and are experiencing the 0x00000004 -IRQ_NOT_LESS_OR_EQUAL blue screen of death error after installing new apps, a simple repair using a bootable drive can fix the issue.
+If you have a clean installed Windows OS and are experiencing the IRQ_NOT_LESS_OR_EQUAL blue screen of death error with the stop code 0x00000004, a repair using a bootable drive can fix the issue.

 However, several users have reported this error in different situations as well.